Trading Strategy

 Monthly Budgets by Generation Infographic from Bank of America

+Now, you may be thinking, "Blain, there is a thing called leverage."
 Yes, there are ways to leverage your portfolio.
-With a $25,000 margin account and pattern day trader status, you can trade up to $100,000 (4x) in securities per day and hold up to $50,000 (2x) overnight.
+With a $25,000 margin account and pattern day trader status, you can trade up to $100,000 (4x) in securities during the day and hold up to $50,000 (2x) overnight.
+Leverage is a two-sided sword that magnifies both your wins and your losses, and you’re paying interest on what you borrow overnight.
 It's a gift and a curse.
-The stakes are much higher.
+Leverage amplifies both your wins and your losses, minus the interest you pay to leverage.

 8. The odds are stacked against you

 There are many very smart people out there.
-With a global stock market cap of $69 trillion, there is a lot of money at stake and endless resources put into research.
+With a global stock market cap of $109 trillion, there is a lot of money at stake and endless resources put into research.

 YOU: Go to the mall on the weekend, walk into a Lululemon store, see a lot of people paying full price for yoga pants.
 The "aha" moment: This place is packed.
 You use your mobile trading app to scan a tag, discover "LULU" as the ticker symbol, talk to the sales clerk about how sales have been, then quickly buy some shares on your phone.